Michaels: Products

-Michaels Stores sell a variety of arts and crafts products, including scrapbooking, beading, knitting, rubber stamping, home décor items, floral items, kids' crafts, paints, framing, greenery, baking and many seasonal items.
-Michaels produces a number of private brands including Recollections, Studio Decor, Bead Landing, Creatology, Ashland, Celebrate It, Art Minds, Artist's Loft, Craft Smart, Loops & Threads, Make Market, Foamies, LockerLookz, Imagin8, and Sticky Sticks.
+Michaels Stores sells a variety of arts and crafts products including scrapbooking, beading, knitting, rubber stamping, home décor items, floral items, kids' crafts, paints, framing, greenery, baking, and many seasonal items.
+Michaels produces a dozen private brands including Recollections, Studio Decor, Bead Landing, Creatology, Ashland, Celebrate It, Art Minds, Artist's Loft, Craft Smart, Loops & Threads, Make Market, Foamies, LockerLookz, Imagin8, and Sticky Sticks.

-The company also offers custom framing through its Aaron Brothers Custom Framing store-within-a-store and online.
+Michaels offers custom framing through its Aaron Brothers Custom Framing store-within-a-store and online.
 Online, customers can upload, edit and print photos from their computer or social media sites.
-They can then select and customize the size, surface, frame and mat.
+They then select and customize the size, surface, frame, and mat.

-The company also develops over a dozen private brands sold in Michaels stores, including Recollections, Studio Décor, Bead Landing, Creatology and Ashland.
+Michaels Marketplace

+Michaels Marketplace is an online platform launched in February 2023 by Michaels to expand its product selection through third-party sellers.
+It allows resellers, distributors, and brands to list mass-produced goods such as art supplies, yarn, frames, and classroom materials on Michaels.com.
+Sellers are required to have a U.S. legal entity, a fulfillment location in the U.S., and typically over $1 million in annual revenue.
+Michaels Marketplace is separate from MakerPlace by Michaels, which is intended for individual creators selling handmade products.